Millhorn Farmstead

 Being a solo female homesteader is not easy.
 Don’t get me wrong, I’m happily married to the man of my dreams, however, he has a more then full time job.
 Besides trying to keep up with his feisty little farm wife, he is also a fourth generation farmer and business owner.
 Keeping a roof over our head (and a dozen employees) is his main day to day priority.
 Managing the homestead (or my side of the ditch, as we like to joke) is part of my day to day job but for it to function properly, I needed to assign jobs for kids on the homestead.

 By the time I was young teen, I knew how to cook, how to can and how to sew.
 I remember being the only kid in my home economics class that could bake a entire apple pie from scratch, without a recipe.
 I will forever be thankful to my Grandmother and mother for teaching us the basics of homesteading.
 Never were we allowed to watch TV on school nights and on the weekend, we might get spoiled with some popcorn and a Wyatt Earp type movie.
 There was no Grand Theft Auto, or sleeping in.
 There was no convenience foods.
 But there was a freezer full of beef (that my mom typically received as a Christmas bonus).
 There was always church, plenty of sticks to build forts and always cuts and bruises!
 And with a family of 6, there was always a meal to prepare.
-Whether we were slicing garden fresh veggies, learning the proper way to cut up a chicken or sewing up a dress, every day was filled with a lesson and knowledge that I have taken with me and teach to my own children.Modern Day Rosie The Riveter
+Whether we were slicing garden fresh veggies, learning the proper way to cut up a chicken or sewing up a dress, every day was filled with a lesson and knowledge that I have taken with me and teach to my own children.jobs for kids on the homesteadModern Day Rosie The Riveter

 As much as I truly inspire to be a modern day Rosie the Riveter, I simply can not do it all by myself.
 Trying to accurately accomplish every task personally, is a dangerous expedition.
 Besides, I’m not doing it for myself.
 I’m doing it for my family.
 For their future family.
 I pride myself in raising wholesome, independent children, that know how and where their food comes from.
 I want them to respect others and the meal in front of them.
 My children know food doesn’t grow at Costco.
 They also know money doesn’t grow on trees.
 If you want something, you need to work for it, plain and simple.
 All the more reasons for me to enlist in the help of our four children on the homestead.
 Beside teaching them to love the land, we are teaching them basic life skills of nurturing and respect.
 Caring for another living, breathing creature, is an empowering task at hand.
 Knowing that a domesticated animal will not survive without the love and loyalty from its caretaker is quite humbling.
 Reaping the rewards of what a child can learn on the farm, is a benefit for several generations to come.
 I give you, 10 jobs for kids on the homestead.